TLS10GC-IP Reference Design

 command> myFullduplex https://ip:port/fullduplex/pattern/length

-Where ip represent server’s ip address in dot-decimal notation
+Where ip represents server’s ip address in dot-decimal notation

 This command is used to transfer data between the client and the server in full duplex mode.
 It simulates POST method of HTTP with the fullduplex URL that requests a data pattern from the server and also uploads the data pattern to the server. myFullduplex function is called to extract the server’s IP address and the server’s port number, initialize network parameters, set registers to start data generator/verification and monitor status.
 The sequence of the myFullduplex function is as follows.

-4) Write the POST HTTP command to UserTxRam and set TLSTxUserWrPtr by writing TLS_TX_WRPTR_REG.
+4) Writes the POST request to UserTxRam and updates TLSTxUserWrPtr by writing to TLS_TX_WRPTR_REG.

-7) Until the transmission and reception of data are complete, or the connection is closed.
+8) Until the transmission and the reception of data are complete, or the connection is closed.
 The transfer speed is computed and displayed on the serial console.

 |